Skip to content

 Get help from your water supplier

-Water companies offer help for customers with specific needs, including cheaper rates if you’re on a low income, or getting priority water if mains supplies are disrupted.
+Water companies offer help for customers with specific needs, including cheaper rates if you’re on a low income or you need to get priority water because your mains are disrupted.

-If you already have a water meter, but are using lots of water because you have three or more children or a medical condition, you can ask your water company to join a WaterSure scheme.
-This caps your bills, regardless of how much water you use.
+If you already have a meter, but are using lots of water because you have three or more children or a medical condition, you can ask your water company to join a WaterSure scheme.
+This caps your bills, no matter how much water you us.

 Other ways to get help

-If you’re on a low income or claiming benefits, you might be entitled to other help like council tax support, help with health costs and free school meals.
+If you’re on a low income or claiming benefits, you may be entitled to things like council tax support, help with health costs, or free school meals.
+Click on the links below to find out:

 The independent Money Helper website has a simple online budget planner that can be really helpful.
-It shows what you can afford and how you might be able to save money.
+It shows what you can afford and how you may be able to save money.

 Money Helper budget planner